Retirement planning

 A retirement savings target depends on time, contributions, investment growth, future spending, and other income sources.
 The useful answer is a projection you can update.

-There is no one-size-fits-all retirement savings number.
-A useful estimate starts with your current age, current savings, monthly contribution, expected retirement age, and the income you may need later.
+There is no single retirement savings number that fits everyone.
+Start with your current age, current savings, monthly contribution, and expected retirement age.
+Then estimate the income you may need later.

 Start with your current path